EndPointCorp/end-point-blog/2024/02/key-takeaways-from-poodr.md

 #### Techniques for writing code that's easy to change

-26. **Depend on behavior, not data: hide instance variables**.
-Instead of accessing instance variables directly, use accessor methods.
+26. **Depend on behavior, not data: hide instance variables.** Instead of accessing instance variables directly, use accessor methods.
 Even from within the class that owns them.
-"Always send messages to access data".
+"Always send messages to access data."
 27. That way you consolidate the knowledge of what the data represents in a single place.
 That's the Single Responsibility Principle in action.
 Changing it becomes easy as a result because instead of changing references to a variable in potentially multiple places; you only need to change the definition of a method, in a single location.
-28. **Depend on behavior, not data: hide data structures**.
-When code depends on or receives as input a complex data structure like a big array or hash, encapsulate the data structure in a class with a clear interface, instead of accessing and manipulating the structure directly.
+28. **Depend on behavior, not data: hide data structures.** When code depends on or receives as input a complex data structure like a big array or hash, encapsulate the data structure in a class with a clear interface, instead of accessing and manipulating the structure directly.
 29. Directly manipulating complex data structures is a style of coding that tends to propagate.
 If the incoming data structure changes, even slightly, then a lot of your code also needs to change because it depends on its very particular structure.
 30. Handling complex raw data structures through classes and messages with clear, intention-revealing names demystifies the structure and gives it meaning within the context of the application domain.